Azure/missionlz/src/bicep/README.md

 - See [Setting the Firewall SKU](#Setting-the-Firewall-SKU) for steps on how to use the Standard SKU instead.
 - See [Setting the Firewall Location](#Setting-the-Firewall-Location) for steps on how to deploy into a different region.

+After a deployment is complete, you can refer to the provisioned resources programmaticaly with the Azure CLI.

+- See [Reference Deployment Output](#Reference-Deployment-Output) for steps on how to use `az deployment` subcommands and JMESPath to query for specific properties.

 ### Azure CLI

 Use `az deployment sub` to deploy MLZ across 1:M subscriptions (and `az deployment sub create --help` for more information).